kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. index:: phase 1 (monitoring charts)

-*	**Phase I**: building and testing the chart from historical data that you have collected.
+*	**Phase 1**: building and testing the chart from historical data that you have collected.
 This phase is performed off-line, it is very iterative, and you will spend most of your time here.
+The primary purpose of this phase is to

+	-	find portions of the data that are from stable operation
+	-	use these stable portions to calculate suitable control chart limits
-The primary purpose of this phase is to ensure that your chart works as expected based on previous process data.
+	-	ensure that your chart works as expected based on historical data

 .. index:: phase 2 (monitoring charts)

-*	**Phase II**: We use the monitoring chart on new, fresh data from the process.
+*	**Phase 2**: We use the monitoring chart on new, fresh data from the process.
 This phase is implemented with computer hardware and software for real-time display of the charts.

 What should we monitor?
 ========================